SimisolaAgboola/TicTacToe/README.md

 **Getting Started**

 **Prerequisites**

 Before running this application, make sure you have the following installed:

-Node.js (v14 or higher)
+-Node.js (v14 or higher)
-npm (comes with node.js)
+-npm (comes with node.js)

 **Installation**
 1. Clone the repository: